 Case “No Billed” – Places Weapons Prohibited

 August 07, 2017

 Client visiting from out of state was charged with carrying one of her handguns into a local airport inside a carry-on bag.
-She was stopped by TSA, arrested and booked for “Places Weapons Prohibited,” a felony.
+She had intended to take the gun out but had overlooked it.
+At the airport she was stopped by TSA, arrested and booked for “Places Weapons Prohibited,” a felony.
 We met, discussed how it happened and prepared a packet for the Grand Jury explaining the situation and requesting that she not be prosecuted.
 A few months later the Grand Jury heard her case and returned a verdict of “No Bill” (meaning they decided not to indict her.)
 She never had to go to court, never had to face the difficult decisions a defendant faces in felony court, and now can stop reporting to her bond company and put this all behind her.
 It’s back to life as usual.
 That’s always our goal.

 Case Dismissed – Felony Theft